nathan-isaac/actual-sync/README.md

 ## Usage

-> Planning to make this a standardized binary one the CLI api is stable.
+> Planning to make this a standardized binary once the CLI api is stable.

 ### Run Server